dianna-ai/dianna/docs/ROADMAP.md

 # Planned DIANNA developments

-- Other data modalities: We are working on adding support for graphs and plan to add, in a later stage, tabular data support.
+- Other data modalities: We are currently working on adding support for tabular data and support for graphs is also work in progress.

 - Embeddings: We plan to add support for embeddings as a data modality in the near future.
 This will allow users to create the same or similar explanations and visualizations for their models that is projecting data towards embedded spaces.